yuqinzhou9/yuqinzhou9.github.io/_pages/notes.md

 ---
 layout: page
 title: Notes
-permalink: /projects/
+permalink: /notes/
 description: "Hi!
-Here are some of the projects I have worked on:"
+Here are some of the courses I have learned:"
 nav: true
 nav_order: 1
 display_categories: [Research, Courses]